 The company makes its income from touring new and old productions both on the American continent and abroad, and from sales of Bread and Puppet Press’ posters and publications.
 The traveling puppet shows range from tightly composed theater pieces presented by members of the company, to extensive outdoor pageants which require the participation of many volunteers.

-Bread and Puppet is one of the oldest, nonprofit, self-supporting theatrical companies in the country.
+Today, Bread and Puppet continues to be one of the oldest, nonprofit, self-supporting theatrical companies in the country.
+See navigation bar above for our Tour Schedule and Summer Schedule details.